Soundofsnow/lod-training/intro-English.md

 These instructions are presented in English

-Lab Instance: @lab.LabInstance.Id
+Lab Instance:

-Click to View My Favorite Food
+@lab.LabInstance.Id

+Enter your Favorite Food in the box below:

 @lab.TextBox(food)